aiven/aiven-docs/docs/platform/concepts/service_backups.md

 Aiven for InfluxDB backups are taken every 12 hours with 2.5 days of retention.
-InfluxDB® is automatically backed up, encrypted, and uploaded to Aiven\'s S3 account in the same region.
+InfluxDB® is automatically backed up, encrypted, and uploaded to Aiven's S3 account in the same region.
 When an instance has to be rebuilt, the backup is downloaded and restored to create a new instance.

 ### Aiven for ClickHouse®